mattehicks/SCDE/components/ESP32_SwITCH_Module/README.md

 _Module -> intended for use with SCDE (Smart Connected Device Engine) only !

-ESP 8266EX & ESP32 SoC Activities ...
-HoME CoNTROL & Smart Connected Device Engine Activities ...
+Created by Maik Schulze, Sandfuhren 4, 38448 Wolfsburg, Germany, for EcSUHA.de

+MSchulze780@GMAIL.COM

 Copyright by EcSUHA

-Created by Maik Schulze, Sandfuhren 4, 38448 Wolfsburg, Germany for EcSUHA.de

-MSchulze780@GMAIL.COM
+This is part of

+- ESP 8266EX & ESP32 SoC Activities ...

+- HoME CoNTROL & Smart Connected Device Engine Activities ...

 EcSUHA - ECONOMIC SURVEILLANCE AND HOME AUTOMATION - WWW.EcSUHA.DE